1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 In order to assure key provenance, we recommend the use of a JWK Set (JKWS) [[RFC7517]].
-This set must be publicly accessible via the well-known url:
+This set, following this recommmendation, should be publicly accessible via the well-known url:

 `https://{domain}/.well-known/jwk.json`

-The issuer must return a JSON-serialized representation of the JKWS with the media type `application/jwk-set+json`.
+The reponse of a request to this url is a JSON-serialized representation of the JKWS with the media type `application/jwk-set+json`.

 > Section 6 of [[SEC-11]] contains recommendations for key management.